-Research Interests : Immigration, religion, state-formation
+Research Interests : Marriage & union formation, immigration, religion, and state-formation

 I am a sociologist at the University of Oxford, where I also obtained my DPhil (viva'd 2018).
 Before coming to Oxford, I received two degrees in Politcal Science in Aarhus, Denmark and worked in Washington, DC and as a research and teaching assistant at Yale University.